shreyuu/telegram_bots/README.md

 ## License

-This repository is open-source and available under the [LICENSE](LICENSE) terms specified for each individual bot.
-Refer to the respective bot's repository for licensing information.
+Contributions to any of the bots in this repository are welcome.
+If you'd like to contribute to a specific bot or provide feedback, please visit the bot's GitHub repository and follow the guidelines and instructions outlined there.

-If you have any questions or feedback regarding any of the bots in this repository, feel free to [contact me](mailto:youremail@example.com).
+If you have any questions or feedback regarding any of the bots in this repository, feel free to [contact me](mailto:shreyashmeshram0031@gmail.com).

 Enjoy using these Telegram bots!